Uncap care: social media kit

 Donna is currently CEO of True Relationships and Reproductive Health, and a Board Director at McLean Care and Sexual and Reproductive Health Australia.

-She has previously held multiple executive leadership roles across the Mater Group including 12 years as CEO and Executive Director of Mater Education for 12 years – a large, commercial, not-for-profit Registered Training Organisation delivering accredited and non-accredited training for the health and community services workforce.
+She has previously held multiple executive leadership roles across the Mater Group including as CEO and Executive Director of Mater Education for 12 years – a large, commercial, not-for-profit Registered Training Organisation delivering accredited and non-accredited training for the health and community services workforce.

 In 2021, she was asked to join Queensland’s COVID-19 Vaccination Taskforce, to establish and lead the Queensland’s COVID-19 Vaccination Command Centre, coordinating the roll out of the state’s COVID-19 vaccination program.

-Donna is immediate past Board Chair of Jobs Queensland, a Board Director at the Australasian College of Pharmacy, Chaired the Queensland Care Consortium, and was a member of the Queensland Workforce Strategy Roundtable.
+Donna is immediate past Board Chair of Jobs Queensland, a past Board Director at the Australasian College of Pharmacy, Chaired the Queensland Care Consortium, and was a member of the Queensland Workforce Strategy Roundtable.
 She is dedicated to optimising the scope of practice for the healthcare workforce, professional skills development, and strategic workforce planning for all pharmacy professionals.